shannon-lab/zapdos/doc/content/source/materials/GasBase.md

-# GasBase
+# SimplifiedArgonChemistryCoefficients

 !alert construction title=Undocumented Class
-The GasBase has not been documented.
+The SimplifiedArgonChemistryCoefficients has not been documented.
 The content listed below should be used as a starting point for documenting the class, which includes the typical automatic documentation associated with a MooseObject; however, what is contained is ultimately determined by what is necessary to make the documentation clear for users.

-!syntax description /Materials/GasBase
+!syntax description /Materials/SimplifiedArgonChemistryCoefficients

 ## Overview

 !!
-Replace these lines with information regarding the GasBase object.
+Replace these lines with information regarding the SimplifiedArgonChemistryCoefficients object.

 ## Example Input File Syntax

 !!
-Describe and include an example of how to use the GasBase object.
+Describe and include an example of how to use the SimplifiedArgonChemistryCoefficients object.

-!syntax parameters /Materials/GasBase
+!syntax parameters /Materials/SimplifiedArgonChemistryCoefficients

-!syntax inputs /Materials/GasBase
+!syntax inputs /Materials/SimplifiedArgonChemistryCoefficients

-!syntax children /Materials/GasBase
+!syntax children /Materials/SimplifiedArgonChemistryCoefficients